 On March 22, 2023, CHP HC, LLC, a wholly-owned subsidiary of the Company, entered into a definitive agreement to acquire TrustedMedRx, LLC, a privately-held pharmacy, which holds operating licenses in various jurisdictions.
 The purchase was completed on May 4, 2023, and is expected to enhance the Company's presence in the retail pharmacy market and expand its product and service offerings.
 The total purchase price was \$0.7 million and the Company incurred acquisition costs of \$0.2 million.
 The Company concluded the purchase qualified as an asset acquisition and the purchase price and acquisition costs related to the operating licenses have been capitalized as intangible assets.
-The capitalized operating licenses will be amortized on a straight-line basis over a period of 2 years, which represents the estimated useful life.
-The Company will begin amortizing the capitalized costs on a straight-line basis over the operating licenses' estimated useful life.
+The capitalized operating licenses will be amortized on a straight-line basis over a period of two years, which represents the estimated useful life.